amoeba/spark-accelerators-demo/README.md

 For example, Gluten only runs on Java 8 and each Gluten release only claims support for a single Spark version.
 DataFusion Comet, on the other hand, is more flexible and can run on multiple Java and Spark versions.
-For the purposes of this demo, we're using a version of Spark that is compatible with the version of Gluten we'll be building and also Comet: Spark 3.4.2.
+For the purposes of this demo, we're using a version of Spark that is compatible with the version of Gluten we'll be building: Spark 3.4.2.

 Download Spark 3.4.2 from https://archive.apache.org/dist/spark/spark-3.4.2/spark-3.4.2-bin-hadoop3.tgz.